-In order to implement this algorithm, we need to introduce two ancillary methods for strings, in particular for tokenizing and recomposing strings.
-The first of these methods is <string>.split(<string\separator>).
-This method allows us to separate the string according to a specific set of characters the string may contain, specified by the parameter <string\separator>.
-For instance, if we have the variable my\string assigned to "a b c", the execution of the aforementioned method, i.e. my\string.split(" "), returns the following list: ["a", "b", "c"].
+To implement this algorithm, we need two methods for tokenizing and recomposing strings.
+The first of these methods is <string>.split(<string_separator>).
+This method allows us to separate the string according to a specific set of characters the string may contain, specified by the parameter <string_separator>.
+For instance, if we have the variable my_string assigned to "a b c", the execution of the aforementioned method, i.e. my_string.split(" "), returns the following list: ["a", "b", "c"].

-The other method we need, i.e. <string\separator>.join(<list\of\strings>), implements the opposite operation, i.e. it is able to concatenate the strings in a list again, according to a particular sequence of characters.
-For instance, if we have the list my\list = ["a", "b", "c"], the execution of the aforementioned method, i.e. " ".join(my\list), returns the following string: "a b c".
+The other method we need, i.e. <string_separator>.join(<list_of_strings>), implements the opposite operation, i.e. it is able to concatenate the strings in a list again, according to a particular sequence of characters.
+For instance, if we have the list my_list = ["a", "b", "c"], the execution of the aforementioned method, i.e. " ".join(my_list), returns the following string: "a b c".

-We now have all the ingredients for implementing our algorithm for the line-wrap.
-In particular, it is introduced in Listing 1.
+We now have all the ingredients for implementing our algorithm for the line-wrap in Python, as shown in Listing 1.